Necrobot-Private/NecroBot/README.md

 <h2><a name="legal">Legal Disclaimer</a></h2>

 This Website and Project is in no way affiliated with, authorized, maintained, sponsored or endorsed by ANYONE.
-This is an independent and unofficial API for educational use ONLY.
+This is an independent and unofficial project for educational use ONLY.
 Do not use for any other purpose than education, testing and research.